ydahal1/ydahal1/jokes.md

-What did the pirate say on his 80th birthday?
-Aye Matey!
+Where does batman go to the bathroom?
+The batroom.

 [
-Sat Sep 12 00:39:57 UTC 2026
+Sun Sep 13 00:46:46 UTC 2026
  ]